BA (Hons) Human Behavioural Studies

 Petroc offers a range of options for learners to study towards GCSEs, some of which may be appropriate alongside degree study.

-Human Behavioural Studies is relevant to a wide range of professions: students can aim to progress to roles in counselling, human resources, the police, social services and health care to name but a few.
-On undertaking further post-graduate training or study, they might also choose a career in Social Work, Teaching, Lecturing, Probation, Educational/Occupational/Clinical Psychology or in a range of related professions.
+Human Behavioural Studies is relevant to a wide range of professions.
+You can aim to progress to roles such as counselling, human resources, the police, social services and health care to name but a few.
+On undertaking further post-graduate training or study, you may choose a career in social work, teaching, lecturing, probation, educational/occupational/clinical psychology or in a range of related professions.

 None, but bringing your own device (laptop, tablet) is encouraged.

 Stationery and printing costs may be incurred for assignments.